VivekaAryan/Content-based-Movie-Recommendation-System/README.md

 This content based model recommends top 10 similar movies arranged in the descending order of weighted scores, based on a particular movie.
 This system uses movie metadata, such as genre, director, keywords, actors for movies, to make these recommendations.

 Link to the web app: https://cb-movierecommendations.herokuapp.com/

+# Data
+The data was taken from https://grouplens.org/datasets/movielens/ .